Sigmund Freud: Patients

 Freud used pseudonyms in his case histories.
-Some patients known by pseudonyms were Cäcilie M. (Anna von Lieben); Dora (Ida Bauer, 1882–1945); Frau Emmy von N. (Fanny Moser); Fräulein Elisabeth von R. (Ilona Weiss); Fräulein Katharina (Aurelia Kronich); Fräulein Lucy R.; Little Hans (Herbert Graf, 1903–1973); Rat Man (Ernst Lanzer); Enos Fingy (Joshua Wild); and Wolf Man (Sergei Pankejeff).
+Some pseudonyms he used for patients were Cäcilie M. (Anna von Lieben); Dora (Ida Bauer, 1882–1945); Frau Emmy von N. (Fanny Moser); Fräulein Elisabeth von R. (Ilona Weiss); Fräulein Katharina (Aurelia Kronich); Fräulein Lucy R.; Little Hans (Herbert Graf, 1903–1973); Rat Man (Ernst Lanzer); Enos Fingy (Joshua Wild); and Wolf Man (Sergei Pankejeff).
 Other famous patients included Prince Pedro Augusto of Brazil; H.D.; Emma Eckstein; Gustav Mahler, with whom Freud had only a single, extended consultation; Bruno Walter; Princess Marie Bonaparte; Edith Banfield Jackson; and Albert Hirst.

 Cancer

 In 1917, Freud noticed a painful lesion on the roof of his mouth, but because it receded he did not seek medical attention.
 By February 1923, the growth had spread, which was when Freud identified it as either leukoplakia or epithelioma brought on by his smoking habit.
 Reluctant to give up smoking, he initially kept his symptoms a secret.
-Freud later consulted the dermatologist Maximilian Steiner, who advised him to quit smoking while minimizing the lesion's implications.
+Freud later consulted the dermatologist Maximilian Steiner, who advised him to quit smoking but minimized the lesion's implications.
 Shortly after, Freud met with Felix Deutsch, who was also reluctant to tell Freud that the growth was cancerous.
-He, too, described it as an instance of leukoplakia.
+He too described it as an instance of leukoplakia.
 Both men told Freud to give up smoking, and Deutsch told him to seek surgical treatment.
 Freud was treated by Marcus Hajek, a rhinologist whose competence he had previously questioned.
 Hajek performed unnecessary cosmetic surgery in his clinic's outpatient department.
 Freud bled during and after the operation and may narrowly have escaped death.
-At a subsequent visit, Deutsch saw that further surgery would be required, but did not tell Freud he had cancer because he was worried that Freud might attempt suicide.
+At a subsequent visit, Deutsch saw that further surgery would be required, but he did not tell Freud that he had cancer because he was worried that Freud might attempt suicide.